-Due to the ongoing COVID-19 pandemic, and concerns over the new delta variant, masks are required for all students attending the live lectures in Exploratory Hall L004.
+Due to the ongoing COVID-19 pandemic, masks are optional for all students attending the live lectures in David King Hall room 1006.
 If you feel unwell, or you're uncertain about your COVID-19 status, or you feel uncomfortable attending lectures on campus, each lecture will also be available via a simultaneous (synchronous) Zoom session.
-This way, you will not miss any content even if you can't be in the classroom for one or more of the lectures.
+This way, you will not miss any content even if you prefer not to attend the live presentation in the classroom for one or more of the lectures.